 The Salient features of the Companies Bill 2011 are as follows:

-- Proposed amendment in Clause 139 of The Companies Act, 1956: It has been proposed that the appointment of the auditors of the company for five years shall be subject to ratification by the members at every Annual General Meeting (AGM).
+- Clause 139 of amendments in The Indian Companies Act of 1956: It has been proposed that the appointment of the auditors of the company for five years shall be subject to ratification by the members at every Annual General Meeting (AGM).

-- The Proposed amendment in Clause 143 of The Companies Act: Provisions relating to audit of Government Companies by Comptroller and Auditor General of India (C&AG) modified to enable C&AG to perform such audit more effectively and comprehensively.
+- Clause 143 of amendments in The Indian Companies Act of 1956: Provisions relating to audit of Government Companies by Comptroller and Auditor General of India (C&AG) modified to enable C&AG to perform such audit more effectively and comprehensively.
 This amendment will lead to more and effective responsibility of the Government Companies.

-Amendments in The Indian Companies Act of 1956 are thus bound to get the benefits of the recent changes as proposed.
+The proposed Amendments in The Indian Companies Act of 1956 are thus bound to get the benefits of the recent changes as desired since long.